Skip to content

 Playback

-During playback when an element can not be found using XPath locator - Rapise starts applying the self-healing locator.
-The number of initial attempts before switching on self-healing is configurable (since Rapise 6.5).
-Usage of self-healing at the very first attempts to find an element is not recommended since a page may not be fully loaded and wrong element may be chosen by the algorithm.
-First self-healing attempt is set by the variable.
-21 is the default value.
-You may change it to any number that is lower than g_objectLookupAttempts.
+During playback, when an element cannot be found using an XPath locator, Rapise starts applying the self-healing locator.
+The number of initial attempts before switching to self-healing is configurable (since Rapise 6.5).
+Using self-healing during the very first attempts to find an element is not recommended, as a page may not be fully loaded, and the algorithm might select the wrong element.
+The first self-healing attempt is set by this variable.
+The default value is 21.
+You may change it to any number lower than g_objectLookupAttempts.

 g_aiFirstAttemptNumber = 21;